Jacksonville Center for the Performing Arts: Moran Theater

-The Jim & Jan Moran Theater is a theatre and main performance venue of the center.
+The Jim & Jan Moran Theater is the largest and main performance venue of the center.
 The theater was specifically designed for theatrical and musical performances.
-All genres from rock to gospel have performed at the theater.
 Since 2006, the Jim & Jan Moran Theatre has been the home of Extraganza, an annual talent showcase by the students of Douglas Anderson School of the Arts.
 The theater replaced the main auditorium and can seat nearly 3,000.

 Jacoby Symphony Hall

 The Robert E. Jacoby Symphony Hall (formerly known as the Robert E. Jacoby Theater) is a concert hall primarily used for orchestral performances.
-The hall is modeled after the Wiener Musikverein in Vienna, Austria.
-It is designed in a shoebox shape, similar to many European venues.
-It is known as a pure concert hall, providing an intimate setting with no stage curtains, orchestra pit, fly space or backstage wings.
-It houses the Bryan Concert organ, which is a rebuilt Casavant pipe organ.
+Designed in a shoebox shape and seating over 1,700 guests, the hall is modeled after the Wiener Musikverein in Vienna, Austria.
+It is known as a pure concert hall, providing an intimate setting with no stage curtains, orchestra pit, fly space, or backstage wings.
+It houses the Bryan Concert organ, a rebuilt Casavant pipe organ.
 It is the home to the Jacksonville Symphony Orchestra and the Jacksonville Symphony Youth Orchestra.
-Seating over 1,700 guests, it also used as an intimate concert venue.
 It replaced the Exhibition Hall.